-The Wake Forest University Professional Center Library, as a government depository, is open to the general public.
-The library is open to the public on weekdays.
-For a full listing of library hours for public patrons, please consult our calendar and look for the hours designated “Pub.”
+The Wake Forest University Law Library, as a government depository, is open to the general public.
+The library is generally open to the public on weekdays during the day.
+Please call the Library to confirm hours prior to visiting and to make an appointment.
 Use by members of the public is limited to the U.S. Government Documents, as part of our responsibilities as a selective U.S. Federal Depository library.
 Unfortunately, no materials in the government documents collection circulate.
 All use of library materials is on-site.
 Upon visiting the library, any person may be asked to show proper identification in order to use library materials.

 A helpful resource may be the “How to Research a Legal Problem: A Guide for Non-Lawyers” produced by AALL.
 This guide is intended to help a person with a legal problem find legal rules that can resolve or prevent conflict.
 It is most useful to work through the steps and sources in the order given.

 Unfortunately, the library staff is not available for legal advice.
 If you are seeking legal assistance, please contact the North Carolina Bar Association Lawyer Referral Service.
-For referrals by phone, call (800) 662-7660 in North Carolina, or (919) 677-8754.
 For referrals online, please explore NC Find-a-Lawyer.

 Additionally, you might consider reaching out to North Carolina’s Legal Aid Offices.
 Legal Aid of North Carolina (LANC) is committed to equal justice for all people.
 This organization helps children, families, individuals, and migrant workers solve problems that affect their basic needs, such as housing, safety from domestic violence or abuse, health care, subsistence income, environmental safety, and consumer loan problems.
 For more information, visit their homepage, which is available in English and Spanish.